 William A. Harper was born on this date in 1873.
 He was a Black artist.

-He was born in in the village of Canfield, near Cayuga, Ontario, Canada.
+He was born in the village of Canfield, near Cayuga, Ontario, Canada.
 At age 8, Harper and his family moved to Illinois and settled on a farm where he developed his love for nature and art.
-He attended a small college in Jacksonville, Illinois, and later went to Chicago and enrolled at the Chicago Institute School of the Art, where in 1900, he graduated with honors.
+He attended a small college in Jacksonville, Illinois, and later went to Chicago and enrolled at the Chicago Institute School of the Art, wherein in 1900, he graduated with honors.